 A note about performance issues

-Slack's Plus plan SLA excludes performance issues:
+Our SLA excludes the following performance issues:

 1. We purposely made our commitment to the ‘fourth 9’, viz.
 99.99% uptime guarantee in contrast to the typical SLAs which tend to offer 99.90%.
 We believe that extra availability makes a difference: the ‘fourth 9’ is important when your team relies on Slack every day.
 You need Slack at least 9,999 out of every 10,000 minutes.